WASP-107b

 WASP-107b is a super-Neptune exoplanet that orbits the star WASP-107.
 It lies 200 light-years away from Earth in the constellation Virgo.
 Its discovery was announced in 2017 by a team led by D. R. Anderson via the WASP-South.

 Planetary orbit

 WASP-107b could not have formed in its current orbit.
 It likely migrated inward from its birth orbit beyond 1 AU due to interaction with the heavier planet WASP-107c.
+It is in a retrograde orbit, strongly misaligned with the equatorial plane of the parent star.
+The misalignment angle is equal to 118°.
 WASP-107c follows a highly eccentric and inclined orbit with a period of 1088 days.
-WASP-107b itself is in a retrograde orbit, strongly misaligned with the equatorial plane of the parent star.
-The misalignment angle is equal to 118°.